brillout/telefunc/parcel-transformer-telefunc/CONTRIBUTING.md

       ...
       "parcel-transformer-telefunc": "file:../../../parcel-transformer-telefunc"
    }

-- Run package.json#scripts#dev to watch for file changes and recompile automatically in the backround.
-- Run (debug) ../examples/express-and-parcel/package.json#scripts#build and it should execute/debug this transformers code
+- Run (debug) [package.json#scripts#build](../examples/express-and-parcel/package.json) and it should execute into this transformer's code